-8.10.100 Enforcement.
+8.10.100 Responsibility for eEnforcement.

-- (a) Violation of this chapter is a misdemeanor, punishable as provided in this code.
-Each day of violation constitutes a separate offense and may be separately punished. - (b) Persons employed in the following designated employee positions are authorized to exercise the authority provided in California Penal Code Section 836.5 and are authorized to issue citations for violations of this chapter, including but not limited to leveling fines under the city's administrative penalty authority: assistant director of public works public services division, urban forester, project manager in the urban forestry section, landscape architect, and code enforcement officer.
+(a) Violation of this chapter is a misdemeanor, punishable as provided in this code.
+Each day of violation constitutes a separate offense and may be separately punished.

+(a)(b) Persons employed in The following designated employee positions may enforce the provisions are authorized to exercise the authority provided in California Penal Code Section 836.5 and are authorized to issue citations for violations of this chapter, including but not limited to leveling fines under the city's administrative penalty authority by the issuance of citations: assistant director of public works public services division, urban forester, landscape architect, project manager in the urban forestry section, landscape architect-chief building official, assistant building official, and code enforcement officer, planning arborist.

-8.10.110 Remedies for violation.
+8.10.110 Enforcement-Remedies for Yviolation.